 Thanks to everyone – the sponsors and partners, teachers and students, judges, volunteers and alumni – who have made the last ten years of debate possible, we look forward to hearing from you!

-From all at the Institute of Ideas
+From all at the Academy of Ideas

-The Institute of Ideas would like to thank current sponsors and partners for helping to make this tenth year of Debating Matters possible.
+The Academy of Ideas would like to thank current sponsors and partners for helping to make this tenth year of Debating Matters possible.
 In particular we would like to thank the Wellcome Trust, Statoil, Hodder Education, the Medical Research Council and Unilever UK & Ireland.
 We would also like to give a special mention to Pfizer, our first headline sponsor, who provided eight years of generous support and lots of encouragement, as well as to the Wellcome Trust for its substantial support as our primary funder since 2004.